ravindramohith/attention_assignment/README.md

 # Travel Planner Assistant
 An AI-powered travel planning assistant that helps users create personalized travel itineraries through conversation.

+* Note: Due to my endsemester exams, I am able to just meet basic requirements of the project.
+I will be updating the project with more features and improvements in the future.

 ## Requirements
 - Python 3.9+
 - SQLite3